 FOUNDING

-The AKO Caine Prize for African Writing is named after the late Sir Michael Caine, former Chairman of Booker plc, who was Chairman of the 'Africa 95' arts festival in Europe and Africa in 1995 and for nearly 25 years Chairman of the Booker Prize management committee.
+The Caine Prize for African Writing is named after the late Sir Michael Caine, former Chairman of Booker plc, who was Chairman of the 'Africa 95' arts festival in Europe and Africa in 1995 and for nearly 25 years Chairman of the Booker Prize management committee.
 After his death, friends and colleagues decided to establish a prize of £10,000 to be awarded annually in his memory.

 FOUNDING PATRONS